bitrise-io/devcenter/_articles/tutorials/vpn-configuration.md

 ---
-title: Configure and connect to your VPN
+title: Configuring and connecting to your VPN
 menu:
   tutorials:
     weight: 8